-The band established a sound regional following through frequent performances in eminent local clubs.
-Later, the release of their first EP brought the band into the limelight.
+The band established a healthy regional following through frequent performances in eminent local clubs.
+Then, the release of their first EP brought the band into the limelight.
 This was just the start for the band.
-The EP’s success fueled Pearcy’s motivations and the combined efforts of the lineup resulted in the release of their first album titled ‘Out of the Cellar’ in 1984.
-The multiplatinum album broke all previous records, uplifting the music competition of the decade to a whole new level.
-However, this too was just a start and Pearcy was determined to bag more success and fame.
+The EP’s success fueled Pearcy’s motivations, and the combined efforts of the lineup resulted in the release of their first album titled ‘Out of the Cellar’ in 1984.
+The multi platinum album broke all previous records, uplifting the music competition of the decade to a whole new level.
+However, this too was just a start, and Pearcy was determined to bag more success and fame.

-At a time when RATT was ruling the music charts with its fiery performances and had already had 3 gold-selling albums and 4 multiplatinum-selling albums, Pearcy’s restless nature compelled him to take the high road and he eventually bid farewell to the band in 1992.
+At a time when RATT was ruling the music charts with its fiery performances and had already had three gold-selling albums and four multiplatinum-selling albums, Pearcy’s restless nature compelled him to take the high road, and he eventually bid farewell to the band in 1992.

-Despite his other associations with Arcade, Vertex, Vicious Delite and special guest appearances, it is still RATT that accounts for his prime identity in the domain of music.
-He has tested his skills in a number of genres such as rock, industrial and heavy, glam and alternative metal, on a variety of instruments.
-He has also established a sound solo portfolio and launched his own record label in 1995.
-Stephen Pearcy has also pursued a career in acting and holds a number of significant appearances in Camp Utopia and Wicked City to his name.
+Despite his other associations with Arcade, Vertex, Vicious Delite and special guest appearances, it is still RATT that accounts for his original identity in the domain of music.
+He has tested his skills in some genres such as rock, industrial and heavy, glam and alternative metal, on a variety of instruments.
+He has also established a sound solo portfolio and launched his record label in 1995.
+Stephen Pearcy has also pursued a career in acting and holds some significant appearances in Camp Utopia and Wicked City to his name.
 Stephen Pearcy is now entirely focused on extending his solo profile.
-He runs his own label named ‘Top Fuel Records’ and published his biography titled “Sex, Drugs and Ratt ‘n’ Roll” in 2014.
+He ran his label called ‘Top Fuel Records’ and published his biography titled “Sex, Drugs and Ratt ‘n’ Roll” in 2014.

-I listened to your album it sounds really good.
+I listened to your album it sounds excellent.
 It brings me back to the Sweet Cheater days of RATT.

 Ah, I’m glad you said that!
 Thank you.
-That was a conscious thing to do actually.
+That was a conscious thing to do.